Ona Ash accommodation summary

 The spiral stone staircase is off the living room; follow the worn sandstone steps up to the first floor.

-The landing takes you right to the bathroom which has a wonderful feature Victorian cast iron bath, perfect for enjoying a relaxing soak.
+The landing takes you right to the bathroom, which has a wonderful feature Victorian cast iron bath - perfect for enjoying a relaxing soak - and a handheld shower attachment.
 Cast iron radiators keep you toasty and the vintage high rise cistern and an old sink take you back in time.

 The front two bedrooms, one a double and the other a twin, lead on from the landing with full height exposed cruck beams and a hayloft window giving a lovely view down the road.
 At the other end of the house is the master bedroom with its original eighteen century window and wide cut floorboards.